 The Pilgrim Academy is a K4 - 12, Christian liberal arts college preparatory school founded in 1971 serving students in the South Jersey area.

 The Pilgrim Academy is a member of several national and regional associations including the American Association of Christian Schools (AACS).
-Much of our fellowship with other teachers and students comes through competitions and conventions with the Garden State Association of Christian Schools and the Tri-State Christian Athletic Conference, the latter of which Pilgrim was a founding member.
+Much of our fellowship with other teachers and students takes place during competitions and conventions with the Garden State Association of Christian Schools and the Tri-State Christian Athletic Conference, the latter of which Pilgrim was a founding member.
 We are also members of the Mid-Atlantic Association of Christian Schools, the American Christian Honor Society, and the New Jersey Business and Industry Council.
 Our accreditation is through the American Association of Christian Schools (AACS).
 It is by these associations that we are able to further teacher development and remain abreast of current methods and materials.
 Our students also benefit by enhanced and varied opportunities to compete and cooperate with students from other Christian schools.
 Our students consistently place in local, regional and national athletic and academic competitions.

 The Pilgrim Academy campus consists of four interconnected buildings and a modular classroom on a 40-acre campus.
 There is a Lower School Wing, Upper School Wing also houses a Media Center with over 20,000 volumes, a computer lab, and music room.
 Playing fields include softball, baseball, soccer fields, basketball, street hockey courts, and an outdoor volleyball court.